ongres/stackgres/doc/content/en/05-administration-guide/20-cluster-restart/_index.md

 kubectl delete -n "$NAMESPACE" pod "$READ_ONLY_POD"
 ```

 A new one will be created, and will also have the new components.
-Wait until fully operational
+Wait until fully operational.
- and note the name of the new pod.

 ```shell
 echo "Waiting for pod $READ_ONLY_POD"